 Investigating health and social care

 In an age in which various kinds of knowledge and research can be instantly available via the internet it is essential for health and social care students to learn discernment, and critical appreciation of the best knowledge and research available.
-This module concentrates on teaching you the skills necessary to conduct an investigation into a subject area of your own choice in a systematic way through a literature review.
+This module concentrates on teaching you the skills necessary to conduct an investigation into a subject area of your own choice, related to either ageing society and older people or public health, in a systematic way through a literature review.

 What you will study